-- ENTJs focus on the plan first and add in the details later.
+- ENTJs focus on the project first and add the details later.

 Both INTJs and ENTJs make excellent leaders but their methods and styles are completely different.

-Still, when thrust into leadership roles because of their ability and confidence, they will thrive.
+Still, they will thrive when thrust into leadership roles because of their ability and confidence.
 Typically, they lead through example rather than making proclamations about how things should be done.
-People follow them because they are excellent in what they are doing, not because they have rallied anyone together.
+People follow them because they are excellent in their work, not because they have rallied anyone together.